A Pacific Crest Trail planning guide. A way to get an overview of this wonderful trail without being bogged down with lots of info! Updated Dec 2013.

 This permit is free from the Canadian government.

-Please be aware, If you are denied entry by the Canadian government for a misdemeanor or felony within the past ten years , you’ll need to take an alternate route that does not cross the Canadian border.
+Please be aware, If you are denied entry by the Canadian government for a misdemeanor or felony , you’ll need to take an alternate route that does not cross the Canadian border.
 See the guidebooks, maps and/or PCT forums for details.
 Alternatively, you can be ‘rehabilitated’ for $200 and filling out the appropriate paperwork.

 I really would not try to get into Canada without the proper paperwork.
 If you take an alternate route due to snow, keep that in mind too. :O